martinmoene/clamp-proposal/README.md

 ================================================================================

 **Changes since P0025R0**
-The requirement for `lo` to be no greater than `hi` has been added per request of SG6.
+The requirement for `lo` to be no greater than `hi` has been added per guidance from SG6 (Numerics) and LEWG.
 The example using the predicate form has been replaced.

 **Changes since N4536**
 Funtion `clamp_range()` is considered superfluous in view of the Ranges proposal and has been dropped from this proposal.
 The declaration style of `clamp()` has been made consistent with the one of `min()` and `max()`.